syifafatma/syifafatma/README.md

 - 👋 Hi, I’m @syifafatma
 - 👀 I’m interested in data related things and UI/UX design
-- 🌱 I’m currently learning python and c++
+- 🌱 I’m currently pursuing a major in mathematics
 - 💞️ I’m looking to collaborate on any project
 - 📫 Reach me on linkedin www.linkedin.com/in/syifafatmawati